-This accessibility statement applies to the International Training Programme website: www.bmitpglobalnetwork.org.
+This accessibility statement applies to the International Training Programme (ITP) website: www.bmitpglobalnetwork.org.

 We are also making the text on our websites as simple as possible to understand.
 We write in plain English and explain technical terms wherever possible.